 It turns out the drug is a lot more complicated than many experts first believed.
 In addition to its analgesic action via opioid receptors in the brain, tramadol exerts a profound effect on other neurochemistry.
 That means that brain chemicals like serotonin and norepinephrine are profoundly impacted by tramadol.
-Sudden discontinuation can bring on a host of symptoms including:

 - Anxiety, mood swings, irritability

 - Sweating, chills, goose bumps, shivering

 - Hallucinations, unusual thoughts

 Some of the symptoms of tramadol withdrawal may persist longer than many health professionals realize.
 There is no one-size-fits-all program for tapering off tramadol.
 People vary greatly in the way their bodies adapt and recover.
 It may take several months to gradually wean off from tramadol.
 You should not attempt this on your own.
 A health professional who understands the complexity of the drug may be essential.

 Arika in Washington is going through prolonged withdrawal: